cyb3rxp/awesome-soc/ml_genai.md

 ## Watch

-* **Context:** there are more and more papers regarding cyberthreats analysis, plus cybersecurity standards, that are time-consuming to read
+* **Context:** there are more and more papers regarding cyberthreats analysis, plus cybersecurity standards, and all of that is time-consuming to read
 * **Elements to be analyzed:** reports (PDF), blog posts and KB articles
-* **use of Gen AI:** quickly summarize the reports and texts, to get the msot important part of them with a global understanding
+* **Use of Gen AI:** quickly summarize the reports and texts, to get the msot important part of them with a global understanding
 * **Field feedback:** really efficient and relevant
 * **Real life example:** ask ChatGPT, or [Mistral.ai](https://mistral.ai/products/le-chat) to summarize the following [CTI report from Sekoia](https://blog.sekoia.io/oysterloader-unmasked-the-multi-stage-evasion-loader/), which is supposed to take **19min** to read.
 The generated sum-up would only take 4-5 min reading :)